pladoinc/legality/README.md

 We wanted to develop Legality from the ground up as being open source so that we could benefit from all that comes with the world of open source.
 We are looking for any and all contributions towards bettering our documentation as well as the code of Legality.
-For more details, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+For more details, please see the [Contribution Guide](CONTRIBUTING.md).

 ## Licensing

-All the documentation is licensed under [CC-0](https://creativecommons.org/publicdomain/zero/1.0/) to allow everybody to use it in whichever way they'd like.
+All the legal documentation is licensed under the [Creative Commons Zero 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/) to allow everybody to use it in whichever way they'd like.

-All the code for Legality is under the [MIT license](LICENSE.md) for people to use it on their own websites.
+All the code is licensed under the [MIT license](LICENSE.md) for people to use it on their own websites.